Thursday, February 20, 2025

 GPU: 1650GTX 4GB vRAM – Optimus vs No Optimus

-When you shop for 1650GTX laptops for League of Legends, you have to understand the concept of MUX Switch & Optimus, if you want to get the BEST performance out of a 1650GTX.
-You can read more about what these mean on my article here.
+When you shop for 1650GTX laptops for League of Legends, it’s also important to understand the concept of MUX Switch & Optimus, if you want to get the BEST performance out of a 1650GTX.

 1650GTX – League of Legends Benchmark